SixArm/mast-cell-help/topics/endosalpingiosis/index.md

 **Key points:**

-* **Tissue Resemblance:** Endosalpingiosis involves the presence of glandular tissue that closely resembles the lining of the fallopian tubes.
+* **Tissue Resemblance**: Endosalpingiosis involves the presence of glandular tissue that closely resembles the lining of the fallopian tubes.
 These glands may be found in areas where they are not typically present.

-* **Benign Nature:** Endosalpingiosis is generally considered a benign condition and is not associated with cancer.
+* **Benign Nature**: Endosalpingiosis is generally considered a benign condition and is not associated with cancer.
 It is often an incidental finding during surgeries or medical examinations for other reasons.

-* **Asymptomatic:** In many cases, endosalpingiosis is asymptomatic, meaning it does not cause noticeable symptoms.
+* **Asymptomatic**: In many cases, endosalpingiosis is asymptomatic, meaning it does not cause noticeable symptoms.

-* **Association with Endometriosis:** Endosalpingiosis is sometimes found in association with endometriosis, another condition where endometrial-like tissue grows outside the uterus.
+* **Association with Endometriosis**: Endosalpingiosis is sometimes found in association with endometriosis, another condition where endometrial-like tissue grows outside the uterus.

-* **Diagnosis:** The definitive diagnosis of endosalpingiosis is typically made through microscopic examination of tissue samples obtained during surgery or other medical procedures.
+* **Diagnosis**: The definitive diagnosis of endosalpingiosis is typically made through microscopic examination of tissue samples obtained during surgery or other medical procedures.

-* **Management:** Asymptomatic cases of endosalpingiosis may not require specific treatment.
+* **Management**: Asymptomatic cases of endosalpingiosis may not require specific treatment.
 If the condition is discovered during surgery for other reasons, healthcare providers may monitor it and consider appropriate management.